-In other words, between every two beads on one string there is a bead on the neighboring string.
+In other words, between every two beads on one string there is a bead on the neighbouring string.
 See Figure \ref{fig:test0} for an example of a bead configuration on $\mathbb{T}_n$.

-To every bead configuration on $\mathbb{T}_n$ with $nk$ beads, we can associate a parameter $\tau$ of the form $\tau := \ell/n$ with $1 \leq \ell \leq n-1$ which we call the tilt of the configuration.
+To every bead configuration on $\mathbb{T}_n$ with $nk$ beads, we can associate a parameter $\gamma$ of the form $\gamma := \ell/n$ with $1 \leq \ell \leq n-1$ which we call the tilt of the configuration.
+(A notational warning: the tilt is denoted by $\tau$ in \cite{johnston}.)
 To define the tilt of a bead configuration $(y_1,\ldots,y_{nk})$, given a bead at $y_i$, let $p_i$ denote the horizontal distance to the next bead on the same string, and let $q_i$ denote the horizontal distance to the next bead on the string above (see Figure \ref{fig:test0}); if $y_i$ is the rightmost bead on a string, take these distances torically.
-The \textbf{tilt} $\tau \in (0,1)$ of a bead configuration is the ratio of the averages of the $q_i$ and of the $p_i$:
+The \textbf{tilt} $\gamma \in (0,1)$ of a bead configuration is the quotient of the averages of the $q_i$ and of the $p_i$: